Best Online Therapy Platforms of 2026

 Online therapy is an excellent fit for most people dealing with common mental health conditions — anxiety, depression, stress, relationship issues, grief, and life transitions.
 It's particularly valuable if you live in a rural area with few local therapists, have a busy schedule that makes office visits difficult, prefer the privacy of therapy from home, or feel intimidated by the traditional therapy setting.
 However, online therapy has limitations.
 It may not be appropriate for severe psychiatric emergencies, active suicidal ideation requiring immediate intervention, severe substance abuse requiring medical detox, or conditions requiring in-person psychological testing.
 If you're unsure, most platforms offer a free initial assessment to help determine if online therapy is the right level of care for your situation.
 The most important step is simply starting — whether online or in-person, therapy works best when you commit to the process consistently over time.

-How We Evaluate
+How We Test & Evaluate

 Our score is calculated across weighted categories, based on hands-on testing and independent research.